jamessud/jamessud.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hi!
+I'm a first year PhD in Computer Science at the University of Chicago under Professor Fred Chong with an interest in quantum algorithms, information, and systems; supported by the NSF GRFP Fellowship.
+I'm currently living in Chicago with my fiancee Maya Chan Morales, a Clinical Psychology PhD candidate at University of Illinois, Chicago, and our dog Zion.
+Previously, I have been affiliated with UC Berkeley, the Universities Space Research Association, the NASA Quantum AI Lab, the Los Alamos National Lab, and the Berkeley Lab.
+I am also in a neo-soul/jazz band based in the San Francisco Bay area, and love woodworking, surfing, skating, basketball, jazz, world music, hip hop, soul, spicy food, sweets, beaches, salt, indie movies, painting, creative writing, walking, and sleeping.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.